jeffpatton1971/armtemplates/README.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 12/21 : Added template and paramter file for LocalNetworkGateway template
 - 12/21 : Added dependency on the PIP
 - 12/21 : Removed the conditional deployments for vpngw template, consolidated to just the resource deployment
 - 12/21 : Corrected vpngw ipconfigurations was object, should be an array